seemoo-lab/internalblue/internalblue/fw/README.md

   * Diagnostic messages lack behind by one.
 If you send `diag c1` you will not get a response.
 Followed by `diag c2` you will get a response for `c1`, and so on.
 This issue is independent from the Android driver patch, i.e. a Nexus 6P works perfectly with the same LineageOS 14.1 patch that causes this issue on a Nexus 5.
 * BCM4358A3
   * `Launch_RAM` crashes the firmware if it received another HCI command within the next ~6 seconds.
 When patching and launching scripts, close the Bluetooth overview from the operating system to prevent scanning and hope that nothing else interacts with this.
+* CYW20735B1
+  * `Launch_RAM` works in principle, but threading seems to be broken if the executed code generates other HCI events.
+  A hook at `0xB0316` is a nice spot to implement a function that generates HCI events and can be called via the HCI command `0xfc19`.

 Firmware Related Setup
 ----------------------